ghl3/SpontaneousSymmetry/pages/stats/frequentist-hypothesis-testing.markdown

 - A "Type 1" error in the context of a confidence interval is when the confidence interval does not contain the true parameter.
 From the definition of the confidence interval, it follows that the probability of a "Type 1" error is the "size" of the confidence interval, or $\alpha$.
 - Power, however, doesn't have a direct analog in the context of Confidence Intervals, unless one fully specifies how a confidence interval is to be used to perform a hypothesis test.
 This is because there is no single alternate hypothesis, but many different alternate models (one for every possible value of our parameter, $\theta$).
 Any confidence interval will contain an infinite number of parameter values $\theta$ that are not equal to $\theta_{\text{true}}$.
 So, in one sense, every confidence interval makes a "Type 2" error by including incorrect parameter values.
 But, intuitively, confidence intervals that are thinner for many possible values of $\theta_{\text{true}}$ are "better", and one can interpret that as a loose analogy to "power".
+(Power = Probability of not covering a false value of theta = 1-beta, via https://indico.cern.ch/event/117033/contributions/1327622/attachments/55727/80175/Cranmer_L3.pdf, slide 121)

-Continuing with analogies from previous sections, a Confidence Interval can be thought of as the set of all parameter points that are not rejected when performing a p-value test given the observed data.
+Continuing with analogies from previous sections, a Confidence Interval can be thought of as the set of all parameter points that are not rejected when performing a p-value test on the model with that value of the parameter given the observed data.
+In this sense, a confidence interval can be thought of as an "inverted hypothesis test".
+The hypothesis test for a given parameter point is "2-sided", as we're open to more extreme values in either direction.
+(For a 2-sided test, there is no "uniformly most powerful" test https://indico.cern.ch/event/117033/contributions/1327622/attachments/55727/80175/Cranmer_L3.pdf)

 Let's show that this gives us the same procedure as described above.
 Imagine that we measure a value of our data $x_0$ and we want to perform a p-value test on the model defined by $\theta$ using a threshold of $1-\alpha$.
 We would reject the parameter point $\theta$ if the integral of the probability of $x$ over points more extreme than $x_0$ is less than $1-\alpha$.
 This is the equivalent of asking, "Does the measured value $x_0$ fall inside a window of size $\alpha$" (assuming that window corresponds to the region of data that is not considered extreme)".
 This region will correspond to the slice of the Confidence Band if the band is defined with an ordering principle that matches the definition of "extreme" used in the p-value test.

 For example, if we create one-sided confidence intervals (starting from $-\infty$), that will be the equivalent of performing a 1-sided p-value test on all possible values of the parameter given some measured dataset.